ibmresilient/resilient-community-apps/fn_proofpoint_trap/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient integration for Proofpoint TRAP**

 Proofpoint Threat Response Auto-Pull (TRAP) enables messaging and security administrators to analyze emails and move malicious or unwanted emails to quarantine, after delivery.
 It follows forwarded mail and distribution lists, and creates an auditable activity trail.

 The ProofPoint Trap function package provides the following features:
-* Poll a Proofpoint TRAP server for incidents and create corresponding incidents in Resilient.
+* Poll a Proofpoint TRAP server for incidents and create corresponding incidents in the Resilient platform.
 * Get Proofpoint TRAP incident details.
 * Get a Proofpoint Trap list member or members.
 * Add a member to a Proofpoint Trap list for artifacts of type host, IP address, or URL to a list.